 The anonymous heART project with Heart Research UK

-National charity Heart Research UK is launching an innovative fundraising campaign centred on artwork created anonymously, sponsored by Walker Morris.
+National charity Heart Research UK launched an innovative fundraising campaign centred on artwork created anonymously, sponsored by Walker Morris.

-The anonymous heART project will see some of the biggest names across entertainment, politics and the arts, such as Nicola Sturgeon, Nick Cave, Jo Brand and Ralph Steadman, create unique, original pieces of artwork to be auctioned on eBay between Friday 2 November and Sunday 11 November.
+The anonymous heART project saw some of the biggest names across entertainment, politics and the arts, such as Nicola Sturgeon, Nick Cave, Jo Brand and Ralph Steadman, create unique, original pieces of artwork which were auctioned on eBay.

 The twist?
-All bids will be blind.
-Though the list of artists will be available to all bidders, the artist of each individual piece will be kept anonymous, only being revealed after the auction is over.
+All bids were blind.
+Though the list of artists was available to all bidders, the artist of each individual piece will be kept anonymous, only being revealed after the auction is over.

-All money raised will fund Heart Research UK’s pioneering medical research into the prevention, treatment and cure of heart disease.
+All money raised went to funding Heart Research UK’s pioneering medical research into the prevention, treatment and cure of heart disease.

 ‘Framing the landscape’ with Ashley Jackson